mulecraft-training-org/mc-pranay-dataweave/README.md

 # mc-pranay-dataweave

-## Functions in Dataweave
+## In this repository, I will be covering the basics of DataWeave alongwith the functions and operations in Dataweave.

-#### In this repository, I will be covering the basics of DataWeave alongwith its functions and operations.
+#### Functions in Dataweave

 Click below to find `Addition` function in DataWeave: